Labello Logo

 Labello Logo 1922-1952

-The name of the trademark gave the beginning of the logo.
-It is this that is used as a key element.
-In this case, the word “labello” is compound and comes from two Latin stems: “lip” (labium) and “beautiful” (bellus).
+The trademark name gave rise to the logo.
+This is the key element.
+In this case, the word “labello” is a compound derived from two Latin stems: “lip” (labium) and “beautiful” (bellus).
 Symbology developers are designers from Juliasys Studio.

-The personal identification mark of the Labello brand is its name.
+The Labello brand’s personal identification mark is its name.
 It was always present on the logo and represented a minimalistic version of the spelling.
 There are no serifs or curly elements in it – just a single word.
 Almost all letters are streamlined and rounded, except the two lowercase “ll.”
 They look like hygienic lipstick tubes – elongated, wide, rectangular.
 The first “L” differs from them because it is capitalized.

-An individual typeface of the same name for the Labello trademark was developed by the studio Juliasys from Berlin.
-To do this, she used the Universalschrift font of the teacher Bauhaus Herbert Bayer.
-The color scheme of the logo depends on the background.
+An individual typeface of the same name for the Labello trademark was developed by the Berlin studio Juliasys.
+To do this, she used the Universalschrift font by the Bauhaus teacher Herbert Bayer.
+The logo’s color scheme depends on the background.
 If the label is light, the letters are dark blue; if dark, they are white.

 1952 – 1963